CXwudi/personal-blog-source/content/posts/2024/my-zsh-setup/index.en.md

 ## Conclusion

 That's it!
 You have successfully set up Oh My Zsh with Powerlevel10k and some common plugins.
 Now you can enjoy a more productive and enjoyable terminal experience. 😁

+Any questions or suggestions?
+Feel free to leave a comment below.